PrefectHQ/prefect/docs/guides/automations.md

 ## Use triggers

-You can take this a step further by creating a deployment that triggers when a flow run takes longer than expected.
+You can go a step further by creating an automation that triggers a deployment when a flow run takes longer than expected.
 You can take advantage of Prefect's [Marvin](https://www.askmarvin.ai/) library that uses an LLM to classify the data.
 Marvin is great at embedding data science and data analysis applications within your pre-existing data engineering workflows.
 In this case, you can use [Marvin's AI functions](https://www.askmarvin.ai/docs/text/functions/) to help make the dataset more information rich.